Opah Flavor Profile

 Description (Lampris guttatus)

-Opah have large disc shaped bodies with blue and a deep red-orange upper body fading to a rosy color on the belly, with white spots covering the sides and bright redish-orange fins.
+Opah have large disc-shaped bodies with blue and a deep red-orange upper body fading to a rosy color on the belly, with white spots covering the sides and bright reddish-orange fins.
 Opah can weigh 150 pounds.

 image by Monterey Fish Market

 Fresh Opah Availability

 Fresh seafood availability chart: green areas show peak availability, light green show limited availability, gray indicates not available fresh.

 |Whole Round||??||35%||If you have additional yield info on this fish please leave a comment below.|

 |Yield % varies according to a number of factors including: size of fish, season, sex, and the skill of your fishmonger.|

 Opah are often thought of as being a Hawaiian fish.
 But they are also found from southern California to the Gulf of Alaska, eastern Australia and New Zealand.